 There are as many curries as there are stars in this universe, but this one is also a traditional way our grandmothers and great grandmothers prepared it, at least as far back as the 1850's.
-A particularly traditional touch is the addition of two tomatoes. cut in halves, added in the last 10 minutes of cooking just to infuse and soften.
+A particularly traditional touch is the addition of two tomatoes. cut into halves, and added in the last 10 minutes of cooking, just to infuse and soften.
 Served on top of the curry, it is just something that reflects our Persian roots.

-It is one of those foods that we now find fiddly, its time consuming rather then difficult to prepare.
-There were no blenders in those days just the old fashioned masala no pathar (art of grinding spices,) lots of strong arms.
-One took pride in how fine the spices were ground, how tough and capable the person grinding it was!
+It is one of those foods that we now find fiddly; it is time-consuming rather than difficult to prepare.
+In those days, there were no blenders, just the old-fashioned masala-no-pathar (art of grinding spices), and lots of strong arms.
+One took pride in how fine the spices were ground, how tough and capable the person grinding them was!
 It was definitely a work out.

-In-spite of all the wonderful blenders we now have at our finger tips, this curry is meant to be granular and thick.
-While we serve it with rice, it can be eaten with warm crisp bread.
-Growing up we generally did just that if there were left overs.
+In spite of all the wonderful blenders we now have at our finger tips, this curry is meant to be granular and thick.
+While we serve it with rice, it can be eaten with warm, crusty bread.
+Growing up, we generally did just that if there were left-overs.

 While the toasting and refreshing of the nuts and spices before grinding can be tedious, the aromas are incredible.

 The end result varies, depending on the number of short cuts one makes to get to the finished product.

 |Lamb potato curry served with plain boiled rice and kuchumbar|